whatwillnjdo/katas/smartfill/README.md

 <b>Scenario(s):</b><br><br>
 Given: CylindricalContainer(radius:6, height:3) {volume=340} <br>
 And: CylindricalFlask(radius:1, height:19) {volume=60}, CubicalFlask(length:2, width:3, height:5) {volume=30} <br>
-When: smartFill()
+When: smartFill()  <br>
-Then: no. of times the flask used for CylindricalFlask as 8 and CubicalFlask as 1
+Then: no. of times the flask used for CylindricalFlask as 8 and CubicalFlask as 1 <br>
 And: Wastage as 10<br>

 ### Happy Coding!!!